D2-mods/Better-IWD-Pregen/README.md

 --

+11. **Misc spell tweaks (classic and EEs):**
+	- Damage party friendly (relative to caster)
+	- Hit stun on damage (1 second)
+	- No mage school restrictions
+	- Note: There are multiple options.
+You can install all, 1 tweak, or any combo of 2.
-11. **Allow Minsc to use his Berserk ability at will (BG games)**
+12. **Allow Minsc to use his Berserk ability at will (BG games)**
 	- Options to set duration to 5 rounds, 1 turn, or 2 turns
-12. **Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)**
+13. **Patch visuals for shortbows (IWDEE) or scimitars (IWD-in-BG2)**
 	- IWDEE: makes shortbows look like shortbows in the inventory screen
+	- IWD-in-BG2: makes scimitars look like scimitars (instead of long sword)
-13. **Remove alignment restrictions for classes (classic and EEs)**
+14. **Remove alignment restrictions for classes (classic and EEs)**
-	- Will patch any mod-added kits as well, including multiclass kits
+	- This patches any mod-added kits as well, including multiclass kits
 	- Has options to skip certain classes (paladins, clerics, monks, etc.)
-14. **Prevent paladins and rangers falling at low rep (EEs)**
+15. **Prevent paladins and rangers falling at low rep (EEs)**
-	- Will patch any mod-added kits as well
+	- This patches any mod-added kits as well
 	- Can optionally install for only rangers or only paladins

 --

 **Additional info:**
 - All components can be installed independently and in any order, except for auto-assigning the script.
-- Script components should be installed after AI mods (ex.
-SCS or atweaks).
-- Note that all tweaks are fine to install even after mods like SCS (this is the order I use for testing).
+- All components should be safe to install at end-or-order.
+If another mod says to install last, you can try it both ways.
 - If using tweaks from other mods that do similar things, whichever is installed last will usually be used.
 - All tweaks have at least 2 subcomponents. i.e. if you say to "install all components", it won't automatically install any tweaks.